Boris Johnson says sorry after report slams lockdown parties

 Johnson vowed Monday to unlock the potential of Brexit, unveiling a “Brexit Freedoms” Bill that the government says will slash red tape for British businesses by amending laws that were carried over from the U.K.’s years as an EU member.

-Opponents say the bill will just make it easier for the government to change laws without Parliament’s approval.

-The government is also promising this week to give long-awaited details of plans to “level up” the country by expanding economic opportunity to neglected regions.

-And Johnson plans a diplomatic push to try to ease tensions between Russia and Ukraine.
-His office says the prime minister will speak to Russian President Vladimir Putin by phone later Monday and visit Ukraine on Tuesday as part of efforts to deter Russia from invading its neighbor.
+Johnson also plans a diplomatic push to try to ease tensions between Russia and Ukraine.
+He is expected to speak to Russian President Vladimir Putin by phone later and to visit Ukraine on Tuesday as part of efforts to deter Russia from invading its neighbor.

 Some political observers said Gray's circumscribed and partial report may give Johnson at least a temporary reprieve from calls for his ouster.